Methodical content preparation vital to website development

 What your guest bloggers need to cover, if anything

 Let me go off on a tangent for just a moment.
-Have any of you got any knowledge of Futureboard?
+Have any of you got any knowledge of Todd Duncan Studios?
 I've heard some really good things about them and i am trying to determine whether I ought to go with them or not.
-They're a well reviewed graduate recruitment agency in OTH.
+They're a savy Toronto based photographer in British Columbia.
 Anyway, let me know in the comments.
 Back to the article!

 Which other posts your content should link to (since internal linking is very important)

 The inevitable task of planning your content will rely on cooperation with everyone, which means that planning content could be the entire writing teams effort, or at least fairly opinionated.
 Once you've figured out the exact scope of content, notations to your Excel file and editorial calendar can be made, and you're almost set.

 Once the main calendars have been filled with content, perhaps nows the time to check your own appointment books to see if birthdays, retirements or anniversaries are upcoming.
 Should you include these?
 This is completely up to you, yet all other calendars from participating writers should be entertained if yours is employed for your editorial calendar creation since fair is fair.
 You could always implement popular holidays, movements or anything else which is globally or nationally recognized.
 All told, you'll definitely want to consider all other calendars into the mix.